micro-lc/micro-lc/packages/documentation/docs/docs/guides/applications/error-pages.md

 }
 ```

-* `message` is the primary error message.
-* `reason` is the cause of the error.
+Where `message` is the primary error message, and `reason` is the cause of the error.

 :::tip
 You can use those extra properties for user feedback.
 :::

-On top of that, error pages have an extra [update](parcels.md#update) method, which is called when the page is already
+On top of that, error pages have an extra [update](parcels#update) method, which is called when the page is already
 mounted but properties have changed.

 ```typescript